HearstAT/cfn_chef_oss_ha/README.md

 This is where it gets ugly, a lot of this has been reported and hoping to remove these.

 -   Chef Server
-    -   Chef Reporting; currently not supported for Xenial and there is a sed command to swap out the service which is setting this up (upstart vs systemd) so it will install and function.
     -   Chef Server Upgrade; Partybus or more specifically the private chef cookbook does not support the external database configurations.
 There is a manual replacement inside the userdata swapping out the ERB in the private chef cookbook so it's configured correctly.
     -   Chef NGINX Servername; you cannot set multiple server names via the `nginx['server_name']` option in chef-server.rb or it will create a private cert (regardless is using a ssl setup or not) with the spaces in it and NGINX cannot parse the path.
 So I am manually setting the cert locations and copying the cert/key in question into a more appropriately named one.
 -   ElasticSearch